 Career and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) does not make a distinction between forensic or commercial photographers.
-However, it estimates a 13% job growth for all photographers in the coming 2010-2020 decade.
-The BLS also reported in 2012 that photographers of all types earned $28,490 as a median yearly salary.
+However, it estimated a 3% job growth for all photographers between 2014 and 2024.
+The BLS also reported in 2015 that photographers of all types earned $31,710 as a median yearly salary.